forrazh/forrazh/README.md

 ### I’m currently planning to work on :
 - a WebSite speaking about me, myself and I made in React JS.
-- a Monster Hunter Rise armor set generator probably in Java with a full Interface and a data base. -> Maybe make it an Android app ?
+- a Monster Hunter Rise armor set generator probably in ReactJS with a full Interface and a data base. -> Maybe make it an Android app ?

 ### I have learnt about :